symfony/symfony-docs/cookbook/routing/redirect_in_config.rst

 .. index::
    single: Routing; Redirect using Framework:RedirectController

-How to Configure a Redirect Without a Custom Controller
+How to Configure a Redirect without a Custom Controller
 =======================================================

 Sometimes, a URL needs to redirect to another URL.
-You can do that by creating a new controller action which only task is to redirect, but using the :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\RedirectController` of the FrameworkBundle, it's a lot easier.
+You can do that by creating a new controller action whose only task is to redirect, but using the :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\RedirectController` of the FrameworkBundle is even easier.

-You can redirect to a specific path (e.g. ``/about``) or to a specific route using it's name (e.g. ``homepage``).
+You can redirect to a specific path (e.g. ``/about``) or to a specific route using its name (e.g. ``homepage``).

 Redirecting Using a Path
 ------------------------